AaronFR/Thinker/README.md

 ## Current Limitations

-- **Limited workflows**: The thinker can process an arbitrary number of files and generate a document of arbitrary length, but there's not a lot of specification, workflows could benefit from switches based on certain events occurring.
-And more detailed, more tailored workflows.
-- **Context**: The thinker uses multiple files to determine different types of context for the prompt changing this to a more unified (graph) database, could improve program coherency and contextual awareness while reducing costs and simplifying outputs.
+- **Limited workflows**: Currently there are only four workflows Chat, Write, For Each and Loop.
+These workflows are *general* purpose rather than being targeted at specific use cases.
+Feedback/ideas wanted!
-- **Polish**: Yet there is still a lot of work to do to make every interaction with the UI tolerable and pleasant, in particular showing messages and *especially* folders takes far to long/manual refreshes
+- **Polish**: Yet there is still a lot of work to do to make every interaction with the UI tolerable and pleasant
+  - **Mobile friendly**: While the site has been made responsive the project has been primarily developed with desktop use in mind, mobile use is unnecessarily clunky.
+- **More settings, more overview**: There are still features e.g automatic categorisation that cannot yet be disabled in settings.
+At the same time, it is currently not possible to see external data like memory.

 ## Features